isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 you can save it and reuse to create an quick VM instance.

-You should already be somewhat familiar with the Console, and hopefully you have tried invoking the **gcloud** command from your command-line.
+The **gcloud** command-line tool can be used to manage Google Cloud Platform (GCP) resources.
+(For more details, please look at the official
-The **gcloud** command-line tool can be used to manage both your development workflow and your Google Cloud Platform (GCP) resources.
-(For more details, please look at the official `gcloud Tool Guide <https://cloud.google.com/sdk/gcloud/>`_.)
+`gcloud Tool Guide <https://cloud.google.com/sdk/gcloud/>`_.)

 Bundled into the `gcloud <https://cloud.google.com/sdk/gcloud/reference/>`_